Working remote jobs and making money online from a beach shack during the week, then exploring wild jungles on the weekend is the ultimate dream.

 You also might love these posts to accelerate your digital nomad journey and start your location-independent travel lifestyle:

-Bookmark or pin this article to your Digital Nomad board to read it later.
+📌 Pin this post to your Digital Nomad board to read it later!📌

 Remote jobs vs. Freelance jobs

 Before we dive into how to find remote jobs as a beginning digital nomad, let’s make sure we know that we’re talking about the same terminology.